 One final trick worth noting is that the IMAGE variable can be used to put different operating system programs into different subdirectories by using the PLATFORM variable.
 For example, here's a variant on the Makefile shown earlier for the client program:

-This will put Cygwin binaries in ../../bin/CYGWIN and Linux binaries into ../../bin/LINUX.
+This will put Cygwin binaries in ../../bin/CYGWIN and Gnu/Linux binaries into ../../bin/GNULINUX.

 Furthermore, the IMAGE variable can put each different build into a different subdirectory by using the SUBDIR variable instead of PLATFORM.
-The SUBDIR variable includes a prefix for the platform and the suffix for the different build configuration, so the debug build will be called CYGWIN-i686-debug for the Cygwin build and LINUX-i686-debug for the Linux build.
+The SUBDIR variable includes a prefix for the platform and the suffix for the different build configuration, so the debug build will be called CYGWIN-i686-debug for the Cygwin build and GNU-i686-debug for the Linux build.

-Beware that there is a terminology problem here - Microsoft call a library a project and a project a workspace or solution, and so on.
+Beware that there is a terminology problem here - Microsoft call a library a project and a project a solution, and so on.
 I will try to remember to use Microsoft terminology here.

 The Debug configuration is for use in debug builds, the Release is for use in release builds (no debug information).
 At this stage, if you wish, you can select other configurations and build them too.
 Each configuration is stored separately so they do not overwrite each other.